 You can download and use this typeface for testing purposes, student work, or explicitly non-commercial, local-scale community organising work.
 For commercial applications, licenses can be arranged via email.

-▤ License Pricing ⤓ Download v0.3Landscape in the Mist (1988)
+▤ License Pricing ⤓ Download v0.3On Monuments and the Rules of Engagement

 The internet began with the dream of a common language.
 The vision was a network of networks, bound together by a protocol that let a global community of computers speak to one another—an Esperanto, but for machines.